-Our Feedback Aide API includes content moderation powered by AI, which is helpful for identifying inappropriate content in essays written by learners.
+Our Feedback Aide API includes content moderation powered by AI, which is helpful for identifying inappropriate content in essays and short responses written by learners.

 Note: AI moderation is not a substitute for human review.
 Given the wide diversity of writing patterns, colloquialisms, regional nuances, and personalities among learners, it may flag instances incorrectly, both producing false alarms and missing critical content.